Professorial Assistantship (PA) Program

-Each year, approximately 200 freshmen are appointed as Professorial Assistants (PAs).
+Each year, approximately 200 entering college freshmen are appointed as Professorial Assistants (PAs).
 PAs work with regular members of the teaching faculty on tasks directly related either to scholarly research or to innovative teaching.

 "The PA program was an incredible opportunity.
 No other university guaranteed me a research position in high-energy physics as a freshman."

 Jeris S., Physics and History

 Students whose academic records place them in the top 1 percent of entering college freshmen nationwide are offered the opportunity to participate in the Professorial Assistantship program.
 Students learn about their eligibility for the PA program when they are invited to join the Honors College or as soon as eligibility is established thereafter.

 To qualify for the PA program, a student must be invited to the Honors College at Michigan State University and satisfy ONE of the following criteria:

 - SAT combined total of 1500 (Reading and Math)

 - Semifinalist status in a National Merit program

 PAs work an average of eight to ten hours per week and are paid a stipend of approximately $2,500 for the academic year.
 Those who perform satisfactorily are re-appointed for a second year at a higher stipend.